SIG Sauer P365 Fuse: NDZ Performance Upgrades

 At 25 yards, group sizes improved by about 15-20% on average.
 Not earth-shattering, but definitely noticeable.
 The real improvement comes during rapid-fire strings, where the enhanced control becomes obvious.

-What Real Owners Are Saying
+What Are Real P365 Fuse Owners Saying About NDZ Upgrades?

 I’m not the only one impressed by these upgrades.
 Talking to other P365 Fuse owners who’ve made similar modifications, the feedback is consistently positive.
 Over on SigTalk and other forums, people are raving about how these relatively simple changes transform the shooting experience.